 WARNING: this type of installation should be performed by a qualified individual or business only.
 Working with your vehicle's power system can be dangerous to both you and your vehicle if you do not know what you are doing!
 If you have any doubts, please consult a professional.

-This vehicle in example is a 2000 Honda CRV.
+This vehicle in example is a Honda CRV.
 This installation write-up is intended only to be a guide since vehicle designs and fuse box locations can vary significantly.
-The dash cam used in this how-to is the ever-popular full HD DVR-M880C (G1W-C).
+The dashcam used in this how-to guide is the ever-popular G1W-C, but the instructions are applicable to just about any USB-powered dashcam available today.

 On to the installation!
 Click on any image below to view a larger version.